swcarpentry/training-course/_submissions/round-07/2/2013-10-25-multiple-choice-questions-on-vi.md

 tags:
   - Assessment
 ---
-I added this quickly as it&#8217;s the only oportunity I have before the deadline.
-Appologies of it&#8217;s too easy/hard.
+I added this quickly as it's the only oportunity I have before the deadline.
+Appologies of it's too easy/hard.
 David

 **To distinguish novice (knows nothing about vi) from competent**

-In vi the command &#8216;ZZ&#8217; does which of the following?
+In vi the command 'ZZ' does which of the following?

 a) Copy the selected text
 b) Quits the editing session forgetting all changes